whitneyburton/portfolios/template.markdown

 ## Rubric Scores

-Fill in how *YOU* would grade yourself from 1-4 in the following categories this module:

 * **A: End-of-Module Assessment**: 3
 * **B: Individual Work & Projects**: 3
 * **C: Group Work & Projects**: 4